marcin-chwedczuk/_blog/_posts/2018-07-08-repository-pattern-my-way.md

 Inspiration for the first of these examples comes from [official Microsoft documentation for ASP.NET MVC 4](https://docs.microsoft.com/en-us/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/implementing-the-repository-and-unit-of-work-patterns-in-an-asp-net-mvc-application#implement-a-generic-repository-and-a-unit-of-work-class).
-As for the second example you can found countless number of blogs that describe this variant of the repository pattern e.g.
+As for the second example you can find countless number of blogs that describe this variant of the repository pattern e.g.
 [here](http://www.tugberkugurlu.com/archive/generic-repository-pattern-entity-framework-asp-net-mvc-and-unit-testing-triangle),
 [and here](https://deviq.com/repository-pattern/),
 [and also here](https://www.codeproject.com/Articles/814768/CRUD-Operations-Using-the-Generic-Repository-Patte)
-somethimes with slight variantions like returning `IEnumerable<TEntity>` instead of `IQueryable<TEntity>`.
+sometimes with slight variantions like returning `IEnumerable<TEntity>` instead of `IQueryable<TEntity>`.
 And in the later case often with an additional method for generating queries like: